The Geheime Staatspolizei, aka the Secret State Police of Nazi Germany.

 In general the Gestapo was a scary organization.
 But it was far better at frightening people than it was at waging war.

-And no, despite the common portrayal in media, Gestapo officers never wore sinister black, leather coats courtesy of the SS complete with a black Commissar Cap.
+Despite the common portrayal in media, Gestapo officers never wore sinister black, leather coats courtesy of the SS, sometimes complete with a black Commissar Cap.
 That's pure Hollywood invention.
 Until 1936 they actually didn't have any specific uniforms and were a plainclothes service.
 Later they were issued grey uniforms worn by all intelligence and SS administration services, but being Secret Police most Gestapo officers preferred operating in inconspicuous civilian clothes and usually tried to protect their real identity.

 Media featuring the Gestapo includes:

 - Ace of Aces: A Gestapo squad is seen ransacking a Jewish family's bookshop seemingly just for the sake of it.
 It's doubly Artistic License History because they all wear a black leather coat and a hat, and because it would be more of a Sturmabteilung (SA) thing to do.